ankitydvmind24/medplum/README.md

 wefwefwefw
 **We heartily welcome any and all contwedfweferfrefrrereibutions that match our engineering standards!** weewew
-That being said, this codebase isn't your typical open-source project because it's not a library or package with a limited scope -- it's our entire product.
+That being said, this codebase isnefefer't your typical open-source project because it's not a library or package with a limited scope -- it's our entire product.
 Our [Contributing documentation](https://medplum.com/docs/contributing) has all the information you need to get started.